logicalclocks/hops-docs/docs/admin_guide/hopsworks_admin.rst

    Access administration panel

-This will bring you to the administration panel which looks like the figure below:
+This will bring you to the administration panel that looks like the figure below:

 .. _admin2.png: ../_images/admin/admin2.png
 .. figure:: ../imgs/admin/admin2.png